HendrikStrobelt/Seq2Seq-Vis/README.md

 ## Install and run with `conda`

-We require using [miniconda](https://conda.io/docs/user-guide/install/index.html) to create a virtual environment and install all dependencies via scripts.
+We require using [miniconda 4.5.1](https://repo.continuum.io/miniconda/Miniconda3-4.5.1-Linux-x86_64.sh) to create a virtual environment and install all dependencies via scripts.
 Seq2Seq-Vis currently works with a special version of OpenNMT-py modified version by [Sebastian Gehrmann](https://github.com/sebastianGehrmann/OpenNMT-py/tree/states_in_translation).
 We provide a script to install this special branch.

 ### 1 - Install dependencies (server and client) and create virtual environment